 Online Master of Public Health in

-Global Disaster Management & Humanitarian Relief
+Global Disaster Management, Humanitarian Relief & Homeland Security

-The primary objective of the MPH in Disaster Management and Humanitarian Relief is to provide an individual with a foundation in public health and the tools to enter the profession of a disaster and humanitarian aid worker at the supervisory level.
+The primary objective of the MPH in Disaster Management, Humanitarian Relief & Homeland Security is to provide an individual with a foundation in public health and the tools to enter the profession of a disaster and humanitarian aid worker at the supervisory level.
 Upon completing the eight concentration courses the student will have covered most topics related to the disaster cycle with a specific emphasis on the recovery phase within the context of a Humanitarian Complex Emergency.
 The culminating Capstone course, the Special Project and the Field Experience will assess the student's knowledge base and self-assess their capacity to complete written documents and hands-on experience as a specialist in the public health expertise of disaster management and humanitarian assistance.

 Click Here to view the Course Curriculum